shashankpritam/fairy/README.md

 SemiBin2 single_easy_bin -i contigs.fa cov_aemb*.tsv -o results
 ```
 > [!TIP]
-> SemiBin2 requires *separate* coverage files for each read sample -- other tools require a *single coverage matrix*.
+> **Fairy usage for SemiBin2 is different than other tools**: SemiBin2 requires *separate* coverage files for each read sample -- other tools require a *single coverage matrix*.

 ### MaxBin2 format